 Getting to the Mountain Zebra National Park

 This park is located about 12 kilometers away from Cradock town in the Eastern Cape.
 Visitors on safari in this park can travel up the N10 towards Cradock and then turn to the R61.
 The Mountain Zebra National Park is situated between Cradock and Graaff Reinet.
 There is also a 60-kilometer road network that allows you to explore the park while on self-guided game drives and several 4×4 routes for off-road cars.
 It is also situated between Cape Town International and the O.R.
 Tambo Airport about 9 hours’ drive from one another.
 You can also take a flight to Cape Town or Johannesburg and choose to drive for the remaining distance.
-The other alternative flights take visitors to Port Elizabeth domestic airport where the park is about three hours drive or to Bloemfontein domestic airport which is four hours drive.
+The other alternative flights take visitors to Port Elizabeth domestic airport where the park is about 3 hours drive or to Bloemfontein domestic airport which is four hours drive.

-The main activities for you to engage at this park include game drives/game viewing and night drives which offer you the opportunity to spot out most of the bat-eared fox, aardwolf, aardvark, and caracals and sever nocturnal bird species like the spotted eagle owl.
+The main activities for you to engage in at this park include game drives/game viewing and night drives which offer you the opportunity to spot out most of the bat-eared fox, aardwolf, aardvark, and caracals and severe nocturnal bird species like the spotted eagle owl.
 Other activities include the guided walks to the San rock paintings in the caves of this park; hiking, cheetah tracking, and birding where you will spot birds like the pale winged starling, martial eagle, jackal buzzard, blue crane, Ludwig’s bustard, grey winged francolin, verreaux’s eagle, ground woodpecker, large-billed and eastern long-billed lark, cape and sentinel rock thrush, mountain wheatear, orange-breasted rockjumper, pink billed lark, red-fronted tinker barbet, lesser honey guide, red-throated wryneck, southern Tchagra, and African rock pipit.

 Where to stay at the Mountain Zebra National Park